POLITICS AND LEGACY OF AFRICAN ENSLAVEMENT

 The tyrant will always find a pretext for his tyranny, and it is useless for the innocent to try by reasoning to get justice, when the oppressor intends to be unjust–Aesop’s Fables

 The African Holocaust is the greatest continuing tragedy the world has ever seen.
 It was also the most impacting social event in the history of humanity.
 Not only in terms of scale but also in terms of legacy and horror.
 It is a Holocaust which is constantly denied, mitigated and trivialized.
+It is estimated that 40 -100 million people were directly affected by slavery via the Atlantic, Arabian and Trans-Saharan routes.

 The Maafa reduced humans with culture and history to a people invisible from historical contribution; mere labor units, commodities to be traded.
 From this Holocaust/Maafa the modern racial-social hierarchy was born which continues to govern the lives of every living human where race continues to confer (or obstruct) privilege and opportunity.

-And because the African Holocaust is rarely treated as a continuous history, worthy of an ongoing discourse, the inter-relations and the agents of this Holocaust escape treatment.
+And because the African Holocaust is rarely treated as a continuous history, worthy of an ongoing discourse, the inter-relations aand the agents of this Holocaust escape treatment.
 It makes it easy to make people see slavery, colonialism, apartheid as divorced from one another.
 Treating them as isolated studies, often misses the pattern of white supremacy throughout African history.

 And in the 21st century the legacy of enslavement manifest itself in the social-economic status of Africans globally.
 Without a doubt Africans (as well as Native Americans and Australians) globally constitute the most oppressed, most exploited, most downtrodden people on the planet; a fact that testifies to the untreated legacy of Slavery, colonialism and apartheid.
 Not only is this reality in the social-economic spectrum, it is also experienced in the academic and political value the Maafa receives compared to the Jewish genocide.
 While African people are told to “move on from slavery”, Jewish holocaust is a staple of World history.